Application for right of permanent residence for British citizens

 Make certain that you meet the following criteria:

-- they have lived together for at least two years or
+- they have lived in the same household for at least two years or

-- other weighty reason.
+- there are other weighty reasons.

 - dependent parents